testing-accessibility/workshop-design-people-skills/README.md

 yarn
 ```

-There are periodic changes to this repo.
+There may be periodic changes to this repo.
 To update your local build, run:

 ```
 git pull